The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 The most basic way to create a container image for your application is to start a container for the base operating system you want to use (Ubuntu, Fedora, etc.), connect to a bash shell process running in it, and then manually install your application, maybe following the guidelines I presented in Chapter 17 for a traditional deployment.
 After you install everything, you can take a snapshot of the container and that becomes the image.
 This type of workflow is supported with the docker command, but I'm not going to discuss it because it is not convenient to have to manually install the application every time you need to generate a new image.

 A better approach is to generate the container image through a script.
 The command that creates scripted container images is docker build.
 This command reads and executes build instructions from a file called Dockerfile, which I will need to create.
-The Dockerfile is basically an installer script of sorts that executes the installation steps to get the application deployed, plus some container specific settings.
+The Dockerfile is basically an installer script that executes the installation steps to get the application deployed, plus some container specific settings.

 Here is a basic Dockerfile for Microblog: